IM 67118: Problem and its solution

 The geometric procedure for computing the lengths of the sides of a rectangle of given area A and side-length difference b − a was to transform the rectangle into a gnomon of area A by cutting off a rectangular piece of dimensions a×½(b − a) and pasting this piece onto the side of the rectangle.
 The gnomon was then completed to a square by adding a smaller square of side ½(b − a) to it.
 In this problem, the side of the completed square is computed to be $\sqrt{A+\tfrac{1}{4}(b-a)^2}=\sqrt{0.75+0.015625}=0.875$.
 The quantity ½(b − a)=0.125 is then added to the horizontal side of the square and subtracted from the vertical side.
 The resulting line segments are the sides of the desired rectangle.

 One difficulty in reconstructing Old Babylonian geometric diagrams is that known tablets never include diagrams in solutions—even in geometric solutions where explicit constructions are described in text—although diagrams are often included in formulations of problems.
-Høyrup argues that the cut-and paste geometry would have been performed in some medium other than clay, perhaps in sand or on a "dust abacus", at least in the early stages of a scribe's training before mental facility with geometric calculation had been developed.
+Høyrup argues that the cut-and-paste geometry would have been performed in some medium other than clay, perhaps in sand or on a "dust abacus", at least in the early stages of a scribe's training before mental facility with geometric calculation had been developed.

-Friberg does describe some tablets containing drawings of "figures within figures", including MS 2192 in which the band separating two concentric equilateral triangles is divided into three trapezoids.
-He writes "The idea of computing the area of a triangular band as the area of a chain of trapezoids is a variation on the idea of computing the area of a square band as the area of a chain of four rectangles.
+Friberg does describe some tablets containing drawings of "figures within figures", including MS 2192, in which the band separating two concentric equilateral triangles is divided into three trapezoids.
+He writes, "The idea of computing the area of a triangular band as the area of a chain of trapezoids is a variation on the idea of computing the area of a square band as the area of a chain of four rectangles.
 This is a simple idea, and it is likely that it was known by Old Babylonian mathematicians, although no cuneiform mathematical text has yet been found where this idea enters in an explicit way."
-He goes on to argue that this idea is implicit in the text of IM 67118.
+He argues that this idea is implicit in the text of IM 67118.
 He also invites a comparison with the diagram of YBC 7329, in which two concentric squares are shown.
 The band separating the squares is not subdivided into four rectangles on this tablet, but the numerical value of the area of one of the rectangles area does appear next to the figure.